RICHLAND COUNTY MONTANA

 I want to start an AirBnb (or vacation rental,, VRBO, etc).
 Do I need a license?

 Yes!
 Short-term rentals like an AirBnb are regulated and require a license to operate.
 Visit the State Health Department page for more information.
 You must complete the plan review and receive approval and a license prior to offering your establishment for rent.
-The annual license fee for a short-term rental is $40.
 A short-term rental is only subject to one pre-opening inspection.

 Body Art (tattooing, including cosmetic tattooing, and piercing)